nicolascruzdandrea/Player-Performance-Analysis-Rodri-vs-Declan-Rice-Euro-2024-/README.md

 Both players are equally vital but embody distinct philosophies:

-  - Rodri → Control & positional play
+  - Rodri → Control and positional play

-  - Rice → Intensity & transitions
+  - Rice → Intensity and transitions

 ## 📈 Analytical Focus